Search

 To receive unemployment assistance, you need to first file a claim with the insurance program of your resident state.
 Depending on your state, you can file this claim either in person, via phone call, or online.

-If your resident state is different from the one where you worked, the insurance agency in your resident state will provide details on how to file a claim with other states.
+If your resident state is not the same in which you worked, the insurance agency in your resident state will provide details on how to file a claim with other states.
 You can look up your state unemployment insurance office here.

 The documents and information required during filing include: